valmirjunior0088/curios/README.md

 ## Usage

-Curios programs cannot yet be ran, but the internal representation of expressions can be viewed.
+Curios programs cannot yet be ran, but the internal representation of expressions can be viewed, and they can also be typechecked.

 1. Clone the repo: